cladellas/bashbullet/README.md

  yad

 ### Installation
  Excute this script directly.
 There is no need to install.

  git clone https://github.com/Boteium/bashbullet.git
  cd bashbullet && ./bashbullet

-### Configuration
+### Minimal configuration
  place your api key in ~/.bashbullet/config
   API_KEY="my_pushbullet_api_key"
- can be configured to only display message sent to a certain device

 ### Running in the background
- Bashbullet use wscat to read websocket message, which will not work propely if it's running in the background.
-Make sure it is started by screen/systemd/upstart.
+ Bashbullet uses wscat to read websocket message, which would not work propely if it's running in the background.
+Make sure bashbullet is started by screen/systemd/upstart.
  For example ::
  screen -S bashbullet-session -dm ./bashbullet